ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#generates](http://www.w3.org/ns/lemon/morph#generates)

-**morph:generates** connects a word formation rule to the  lexical entries that are generated from it
+**morph:generates** connects a word formation rule to the (canonical) forms of lexical entries that are generated from it.

 <div class="description">